-4. Mound growth dynamics
+e.
+Reference parameter choices.
 Coriolis forces are neglected because almost all sedimentary rock mounds on Mars are equatorial (Kite et al., 2012).
 Additional numerical diffusivity at the 10-3 level is used to stabilize the solution.
 Analytic and experimental results show that in slope-wind dominated landscapes, the strongest winds occur close to the steepest slopes (Manins & Sarford, 1987).
-L will vary across Mars because of changing 3D topography (Trachte et al., 2010), and will vary in time because of changing atmospheric density.
+L will vary across Mars because of 3D topographic effects, and will vary in time because of changing atmospheric density.
 Ye et al. (1990) find L ~ 20km for Mars slopes with negligible geostrophic effects, and Equation 49 in Magalhaes & Gierasch (1982) gives L ~ 25 km for Gale-relevant slopes.
-Simulations of gentle Mars slope winds strongly affected by planetary rotation suggest L ~ 50-100 km (Saviarvi & Siili, 1993; Siili et al., 1999).
-Entrainment acts as a drag coefficient with value 0.02-0.05 for Gale-relevant slopes (Manins & Sawford, 1987; Ellison & Turner, 1959; Horst & Doran, 1986), suggesting L = 20-50 km for a 1km-thick cold boundary layer.
-Dark strips in nighttime thermal infrared mosaics of the horizontal plateaux surrounding the steep-sided Valles Marineris canyons are ~20-50 km wide, which might correspond to the sediment transport correlation length scale for anabatic winds (Spiga & Forget, 2009).
-Therefore L ~ 101-2 km is reasonable, but with the expectation of significant variability in L/R, which we explore in the next section.
+Simulations of gentle Mars slope winds strongly affected by planetary rotation suggest L ~ 50-100 km (e.g., Savijärvi & Siili, 1993).
+Entrainment acts as a drag coefficient, ~0.02-0.05 for Gale-relevant slopes (Horst & Doran, 1986, and references therein), suggesting L = 20-50 km for a 1km-thick cold boundary layer.
+Therefore we take L ~ 101-2 km to be reasonable, but with the expectation of significant L/R variability, explored in the next section.